cms-tau-pog/TauTriggerSFs/README.md

    * getTriggerEfficiencyMCUncertUp( pt, eta, phi, dm )
    * getTriggerEfficiencyMCUncertDown( pt, eta, phi, dm )

 It is found that there is a slight barrel vs. end cap difference in tau trigger performance.
 To account for this, there are additional eta-phi adjustments made to the delivered SFs from `getTauTriggerSFs`.

-In additional to the barrel / end cap separation, we isolate a specific region in the barrel which had well known issues with deal pixel modules and varying tau reconstruction during 2017 data taking (0 < eta < 1.5, phi > 2.8).
+In 2017, in additional to the barrel / end cap separation, we isolate a specific region in the barrel which had well known issues with deal pixel modules and varying tau reconstruction during 2017 data taking (0 < eta < 1.5, phi > 2.8).
 The eta-phi adjustements are provided in as TH2s in the main root file `data/data/tauTriggerEfficiencies2017.root` and are applied by default in `getTauTriggerSFs`.

+In 2018, in additional to the barrel / end cap separation, we isolate a specific region in the endcap which had well known issues with broken HCAL modules ((-2.1 < tauEta < -1.5) && (-1.6 < tauPhi < -0.8).
+The eta-phi adjustements are provided in as TH2s in the main root file `data/data/tauTriggerEfficiencies2018.root` and are applied by default in `getTauTriggerSFs`.

 # Example Code
 For analysis using Tau MVAv2 dR0p5 ID using Tight WP: